refinedev/refine/documentation/docs/api-references/components/resource.md

 ### `list`

-The component passed to `list` prop will be rendered on `/resources/posts` route.
+The component passed to `list` prop will be rendered on the `/resources/posts` route.

 ### `create`

-The component passed to `create` will be rendered on `/resources/posts/create` route by default.
+The component passed to `create` will be rendered on the `/resources/posts/create` route by default.

 > It will also be rendered on `/resources/posts/create/:id`.
 This represents namely a clone page. `id` represent a record and it will be available as a route parameter.
 For example [`useForm` uses this parameter to create a clone form](#)